usdot-fhwa-stol/carma-platform/docs/Contributing.md

 **Do the work, write good commit messages.**

 ### Submitting Changes
-A Pull Request is the way to notify the project maintainers that you have some work that they should review and add to the project.
-You’re requesting that they pull your changes in.
+* A Pull Request is the way to notify the project maintainers that you have some work that they should review and add to the project.

-* Read the article ["Using Pull Requests"](https://help.github.com/articles/using-pull-requests) on GitHub.
+* You’re requesting that they pull your changes in.
+Read the article ["Using Pull Requests"](https://help.github.com/articles/using-pull-requests) on GitHub.
+* To create one, go to your fork of the project, click on the Pull Requests tab, and click the big green “New Pull Request” button.

 ### Merging Changes